ARam2142/Andres-Day-Planner/README.md

 # workday-Planner

+This is a work day planner that i designed with html bootstrap jquery and javascript.
+This is a planner that covers the business hours of 9 - 5.
+You may place desired plans into the calendar so you wont forget about what you have to do today.

 User Story
 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner